olcf/olcf-test-harness/doc-sphinx/source/user_guide/envvars.rst

-    OLCF_HARNESS_MACHINE            Name of the system, used to find the machine ini file (default: 'master') This is the ONLY variable that CANNOT be set in ``<machine>.ini``, since it is needed to locate that file RGT_MACHINE_NAME                Name of the system (can be different than OLCF_HARNESS_MACHINE).
+    OLCF_HARNESS_MACHINE            Name of the system, used to find the machine ini file (default: 'master') This is the ONLY variable that CANNOT be set in ``<machine>.ini``, since it is needed to locate that file.
+    RGT_MACHINE_NAME                Name of the system (can be different than OLCF_HARNESS_MACHINE).
                                         Used for status file and database logging.
     RGT_MACHINE_TYPE                System architecture: 'linux_x86_64' or 'ibm_power9'.